 Using the X-Aptamer Selection Kit, you can readily and cost effectively develop a binding partner for your existing antibody.

 X-Aptamer and antibodies complement each other, each having their particular advantages.
-Antibodies are comprised of amino acids, while X-Aptamers are primarily nucleic acids and; therefore, are about one-tenth the size of most antibodies.
+Antibodies are comprised of amino acids, while X-Aptamers are primarily nucleic acids, which are about one-tenth the size of most antibodies.
 X-Aptamers and antibodies perform a similar function but bind with a target differently – in an orthogonal manner.

 It is cumbersome and expensive to develop a sandwich pair of Abs to a target, which is one reason why so many antigens (targets) do not have a matched sandwich pair.
 The X-Aptamer Selection Kit enables virtually any scientist with access to basic laboratory equipment to develop a matched X-Aptamer sandwich partner for an existing antibody (polyclonal or monoclonal).
 It is very likely that the selected X-Aptamer will bind to a different epitope than an Ab.
 The XA:Ab pair can then be used in many types of assays, such as an Enzyme Linked Oligonucleotide Assay (ELONA) as depicted in the diagram below, which is the equivalent of an ELISA that uses two sandwich Abs.